Virtual Reality Allows Viewers To Speed Down Sedona Slickrock, Skydive Over Grand Canyon

 - Adults 18 and older may bring up to 20 cigarette cartons, 25 cigars, 200 grams of tobacco

-- Adults ages 18 and older may bring up to 3 liters of wine, beer or liquor
+- Adults ages 18 and older may bring up to three liters of wine, beer, or liquor

-- Visitors arriving by air or sea can bring into Mexico goods valued up to U.S. $300 per person.
+- Visitors arriving by air can bring into Mexico goods valued up to US $300 per person.

 - Amounts exceeding the duty-free limit are subject to a 32.8 percent tax.

 For a full list of personal belongings, visit Sonora Tourism.